micahbowie/console_buddy/README.md

     $ gem install console_buddy

+## Important: Conditional Loading

+**Console Buddy will only load if there is a `.console_buddy/` directory in the root of your project** (at the same level as your Gemfile).
+This is a safety feature that ensures the gem doesn't unnecessarily load in projects that don't use it.

+If the `.console_buddy/` directory doesn't exist, the gem will silently return without loading any of its functionality.
+This means you can safely include Console Buddy in your Gemfile without worrying about it affecting projects that don't have console buddy configurations.

 ## Basic Usage
 1. Create your `.console_buddy/` directory in the root of your project.
 (If you have a rails app the .console_buddy directory should be a sibling to app/)
 2. Add a config.rb file to the .`console_buddy/` directory.
 (More info on configuration below)